awsdocs/aws-sam-developer-guide/doc_source/serverless-cdk-getting-started.md

 sam-beta-cdk local invoke HelloCdkStack/MyFunction
 ```

-For more information about options available for test CDK applications using AWS SAM CLI, see [Locally testing CDK applications](serverless-cdk-testing.md)\.
+For more information about options available for test AWS CDK applications using AWS SAM CLI, see [Locally testing AWS CDK applications](serverless-cdk-testing.md)\.